AlbinoB/Attendance/README.md

 <br/>Copy the design scripts and paste them on https://dbdiagram.io/home/ to get an over view of how the tables are related to each other.

-<br/>Using the design scripts on https://dbdiagram.io/home/ you can convert get the auto generated scripts to get the Database set up on any SQL provider.
+<br/>Using the design scripts on https://dbdiagram.io/home/ you can convert and get the auto generated scripts to get the Database set up on any SQL provider.